Contact instantons, anti-contact involution and proof of Shelukhin's conjecture: Introduction

 \subsection{Discussion and the relationship with other approaches}

-In the present paper, the $\Z_2$ symmetry mainly enters in the proof of $C^0$-estimate which enables us to overcome \emph{non-tameness} of $M_Q$ on $\{\eta < 0\}$.
-Once this $C^0$-estimate is achieved the whole methodology and the details of the proof of Theorem \ref{thm:shelukhin-intro} in \cite{oh:entanglement1} can be applied, however, with one important catch: Unlike the contact form $\mathscr A$, it is rather nontrivial to lift the given contact isotopy $\psi_H^t$ of $(Q,\lambda)$ to one $\Psi_t$ on the product $(M_\Q,\CA)$ in the way that the following two requirements hold: \begin{enumerate} \item $\|\Dev_\CA(t \mapsto \Psi_t)\| \sim \|H\|$, \item There is a one-to-one correspondence between the set of translated points of $\psi_H^1$ and the set of Reeb chords between $\Gamma_{\psi_H^1}$ and $\Gamma_\id$. \end{enumerate}
+In the present paper, the $\Z_2$ symmetry mainly enters in the proof of tameness of $M_Q$.
+Once this tameness is achieved the whole methodology and the details of the proof of Theorem \ref{thm:shelukhin-intro} in \cite{oh:entanglement1} can be applied, however, with one important catch: Unlike the contact form $\mathscr A$, it is rather nontrivial to lift the given contact isotopy $\psi_H^t$ of $(Q,\lambda)$ to one $\Psi_t$ on the product $(M_\Q,\CA)$ in the way that the following two requirements hold: \begin{enumerate} \item $\|\Dev_\CA(t \mapsto \Psi_t)\| = \|H\|$, \item There is a one-to-one correspondence between the set of translated points of $\psi_H^1$ and the set of Reeb chords between $\Gamma_{\psi_H^1}$ and $\Gamma_\id$. \end{enumerate}